Cocktail Party Sushi Bites

 Sushi Bites

-'Tis the season to get together with friends for parties and I always look forward to seeing old friends and meeting new people at various gatherings.
+'Tis the season to get together with friends for cocktail parties and I always look forward to seeing old friends and meeting new people at various gatherings.
 Usually when I meet someone for the first time, unless we have a mutual history, I shake their hand and if we've gotten to know each other during the course of dinner or the party, when we depart, there's the kiss on the cheek.
 This ritual occurs a lot during the party season.

 Yet I somehow still manage to embarrass myself during the farewell kiss.
 I had just said goodbye to some friends.
 I then slid into the front seat of the car only to bury my face in my hands moaning.